rmetzler/NoSQL-for-Dependable-Systems/README.md

 ## Crash

-In case a MongoDB crashs, it has to reindex the entire database.
+In case of a MongoDB crash, the entire database must be reindexed again.
 According to David Mytton's blogpost <http://blog.boxedice.com/2010/02/28/notes-from-a-production-mongodb-deployment/>
 this takes up to 72 hours for 664.000.000 database entries.